sensoworks/docs/docs/edge/fog-getting-started-guide.md

 {: .note }

 > **NOTE**: This step is only necessary if you wish to directly monitor the MQTT server.
-If this is not a requirement for your use case, it can be safely omitted.
+If this is not a requirement for your use case, this step can be safely omitted.

-The application should be installed into your system.
+The MQTT browser should be installed into your system.
 Use the OS application menu to launch the program.

 <p align="center"><img src="../assets/images/sensoworks-mqttx-configuration-localhost.png" width="75%" height="75%"></p>